av3nger/cf-images/README.txt

 = 1.2.1 =

 Added:
+* Full offload and restore for images from the WordPress media library [beta]
 * ACF integration
 * Option to remove selected image from Cloudflare Images
 * Preconnect to CDN URL